tuor4eg/react-native-code-test/README.md

 If the app has loaded all of data, and user try to scroll down, standard Andriod's semicircle-shape indicator shows that no more people can be loaded.

+To refresh the list, user have to scroll up and swipe.
+The screen'll clear and the loading begins from the start.

 ## Technology

 The application's written in React Native framework.
 It consists of five modules.